 During phase 1, only a small number of essential staff members required to support the university’s mission and remote instruction have returned to on-site work; many employees will continue working remotely.
-Department leaders should manage this process consistent with work needs and to protect the safety of students, faculty and staff.
+Department leaders should manage this process consistent with work needs and to promote the safety of students, faculty and staff.

 During phase 2, staff employees preparing for the return of students and on-premise instruction will begin to return to on-site work.
 We anticipate the number of employees returning to on-site work will not exceed 50% of full-time employees in a given area.
 Many employees will continue to work remotely to maintain reduced occupancy at worksites in support of social distancing.

 In the final phase, remaining workers can return to on-site work, presuming public health conditions do not change.
 Supervisors are encouraged to remain flexible.
 Some employees may be authorized to continue working remotely with supervisor approval.

 Faculty and staff will be required to complete mandatory online training, which will provide an overview of general COVID-19 information, Tulane COVID-19 guidelines and protocols and the COVID-19 Commitment to Public Health Acknowledgment.

 As part of the training, faculty and staff will sign the Commitment to Public Health Acknowledgment, an agreement to abide by the university’s guidelines and protocols with respect to COVID-19 and affirms that failure to adhere could result in disciplinary action.
 Students will also be required to complete a student-specific Commitment to Public Health Acknowledgment.

 The University has implemented a process for Fall 2020 to address employee concerns about return to campus due to health or other reasons.
 Faculty should contact Kathryn Lafrentz and staff should contact their HR Business Partner in order to request a COVID-19 related job modification or ADA accommodation.